Faculty & Staff Testing, Contact Tracing, and Monitoring Process

 The goal of the Faculty & Staff Testing, Contact Tracing, and Monitoring Process is to help maintain a stable, healthy environment and mitigate the spread of COVID-19 on campus.
 We will continue to assess and update our testing procedures as necessary based on the latest information and developments in testing methods.

-During the spring term, faculty and staff members whose work requires them to come to campus and who are likely to interact with other people for 15 minutes or more during their time on campus will be required to continue performing weekly testing.
+Starting June 1, 2021, faculty and staff members who are NOT fully vaccinated, whose work requires them to come to campus, and who are likely to interact with other people for 15 minutes or more during their time on campus will be required to continue performing weekly testing.
 Tests will be picked up at the College Post Office and self-administered.

-If your work requires you to come to campus but you have no expectation of interacting with others, you will not need to perform weekly testing during the spring term.
+If your work requires you to come to campus but you have no expectation of interacting with others, you will not need to perform weekly testing during the summer term, regardless of vaccination status.
 We understand that unplanned, chance encounters may occur.
 In keeping with the CDC’s guidelines, employees must limit such interactions to less than 15 minutes, and also continue to follow proper safety protocols such as masking and maintaining physical distance.

-We will continue to monitor the current surge in cases, and we will consult with public health experts as we continue to refine our testing protocols.
+We will continue to monitor the community prevalence of COVID-19 infections and the campus vaccination status, and we will consult with public health experts as we continue to refine our testing protocols.
 We will communicate those plans when a change is necessary.

 An internal COVID-19 Employee Test Team (CETT) of trained individuals has been assembled to address any employee questions, monitor test taking, and to ensure adherence with the protocols for testing and contract tracing.
 Members of the team include staff from Environmental Health and Safety, Public Safety, the Department of Athletics, and nurse advisors from the Health Center.